Jetexir/jetexir-wp-plugin/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Woo Assistant integrates with WooCommerce to help you further enhance your website.
+Assistant for WooCommerce integrates with WooCommerce to help you further enhance your website.

 == Description ==

-### Woo Assistant for WooCommerce ###
+### Assistant for WooCommerce for WooCommerce ###

-Woo Assistant is the ultimate enhancement suite for your WooCommerce store, designed to elevate both customer experience and administrative efficiency.
+Assistant for WooCommerce is the ultimate enhancement suite for your WooCommerce store, designed to elevate both customer experience and administrative efficiency.

 = Key Features: =